killinen/BrakeModule/README.md

 ## Working principle
 ### Abstract of BOSCH 5.7/DSCIII system
-The system can be roughly devided into few subsystems:
+The system can be roughly divided into few subsystems:
 - control module (ECU) that is responsible all of the logic and electrical stuff
-- valves that control the brakefluid flow
+- valves that control the brake fluid flow
 - ABS relief pump
 - charge pump (also known as pre-charge pump)
 - sensors that monitor the system and the trajectory of the car.